Our Expertise

 At the completion of the project, the water quality in surrounding rivers, lakes and drains drastically improved, which in turn delivered significant socio-economic benefits to residents in Hanoi.

-As a Group that integrates sustainability and nature into its projects, Gamuda is proud to be a signatory of the Taskforce on Nature-related Financial Disclosures (TNFD) and aims to report on it by 2026.
-Being one of only two Malaysian companies to voluntarily commit as early adopters, we will lead the charge in raising environmental and sustainability standards in the global construction industry.
+Integrating sustainability and nature into its projects, Gamuda is proud to be a signatory of the Taskforce on Nature-related Financial Disclosures (TNFD) and aims to report on it by 2026.

 -